7-Week Fetal Heart Rate | Vital Early Signs

 How is the 7-week fetal heart rate detected?

 The 7-week fetal heart rate is usually detected using transvaginal ultrasound.
-This method provides high-resolution images that help medical professionals locate the heartbeat, confirming embryonic viability and health early in pregnancy.
+This method provides high-resolution images that help medical professionals locate cardiac activity and assess embryonic viability early in pregnancy.

 Why is the 7-week fetal heart rate important?